awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 ---

 Refresh the C3Vis page by clicking on the **Roload Server Cache** button and click CPU metric.
-Your result should be similar to the below:
+Your result should be like the below:

 ![Visualize](/images/ecs-spot-capacity-providers/c3vis_cluster_initial_view.png)

 {{% notice note %}}
-Please note that the tasks spread across instances within the capacity providers may be different from what is shown above.
-The important thing to note is that ECS ensure that the tasks are spread across CP-OD and CP-SPOT capacity providers according to the capacity provider strategy.
+Please note that the tasks spread across instances within the capacity providers may differ from what it shows above.
+The important thing to note is that ECS ensure that it spread the tasks across CP-OD and CP-SPOT capacity providers according to the capacity provider strategy.
 {{% /notice %}}